-According to the National Association of REALTORS¬ģ and the Census Bureau, more than 6 million homes changed hands last year,¬†marking the¬†first time that's happened since 2006.
+According to the National Association of REALTORS¬ģ, nearly 5.5 million previously-owned homes changed hands last year,¬†marking the¬†first time that's happened since 2006.

 The rise in home sales can be attributed to many factors.
 However, three reasons stand out:

-Today's mortgage rates¬†are in the low-3s, if you didn't know.
-ARMs are now in the 2s.
+Today's mortgage rates¬†are in the low-4s, if you didn't know.
+ARMs are now in the 3s.

 Plus, there's an abundance of available¬†low- and no-down payment mortgage programs, including the new 3% down¬†HomeReady‚ĄĘ loan which has widened the pool of potential home buyers nationwide.

-The trade group's July¬†2016 report shows 5.39¬†million homes sold on a seasonally-adjusted annualized basis, a¬†decrease from the month prior but a figure which is above the 12-month average.
+The trade group's December 2016 report shows 5.49 million homes sold on a seasonally-adjusted annualized basis, a¬†decrease from the month prior but a figure which is above the 12-month average.

 Strength in housing has¬†been attributed to¬†low mortgage rates, rising rents, and a simpler¬†approach toward mortgage approvals for many U.S. banks.

-At the current pace of sales, the entire stock of homes for sale would "sell out" by the New Year.
+At the current pace of sales, the entire stock of homes for sale would "sell out" by April.

-In July, Median Days on Market for an MLS-listed home was 36 days.
-This is the fewest number of days for July¬†since the National Association of REALTORS¬ģ been tracking such data.
+In December, Median Days on Market for an MLS-listed home was 52 days.
+This is the fewest number of days for any December this decade.

-The July¬†Existing Home Sales report showed homes selling quickly.¬†Homes typically sold in 36 days last month -- a 14% decrease over the year prior.
+The December Existing Home Sales report showed homes selling quickly.¬†Homes typically sold in 52 days last month -- a 12% decrease over the year prior.